 The catchments are as shown in Figure 5-2 below.
-Catchments D and E will drain towards the Platdoring River and consequently, the stormwater from the site could reach the Platdoring River.
+Catchments A, B, C, E, F and G will drain westerly towards the tributaries and consequently, the site will not affect the Platdoring River.

 5.4 Catchment Parameters

 The slope of a catchment is a very important characteristic in the determination of flood peaks.
 Steep slopes cause faster runoff shorten the critical duration of flood inducing storms, thus leading to higher rainfall intensities in the runoff formulae.
 On steep slopes, the vegetation is generally less dense, soil layers are shallower, and there are fewer depressions, all of which cause water to run off more rapidly.
 The result is that infiltration is reduced, and flood peaks are consequently elevated.
 For flat catchments, the opposite holds true.